-- Age: The legal age for both parties is 18 years old.
-If the applicant(s) are 17 years old they must each be accompanied by a parent or legal guardian to sign the marriage application granting consent.
+Age: The legal age for both parties is 18 years old.
+If the applicant(s) are 17 years old they must each be accompanied by a parent or legal guardian to sign the parental/guardianship consent form.
 The parent must have the authority to consent to marriage.
 Legal guardians must provide an original or a certified copy of the legal guardianship documents.

 To obtain a certified copy of a marriage certificate by mail, you will need to send a check payable to the Spokane County Auditor along with the names of each party at the time of application and the date of the marriage.
 A certified copy of the marriage certificate is $3.
 Our marriage records can also be accessed at the Washington State Digital Archives or in our office.

 Performing Marriage Ceremony